-- the transfer of certain assets and liabilities of Existing GGP to Spinco and the distribution of Spinco common stock to the Existing GGP stockholders and GGPLP unitholders, in each case pursuant to the Plan; - the issuance of the \$2.25 billion of notes offered by this prospectus and the exchange of such notes for the common stock of New GGP assuming an exchange price of \$ (the midpoint of the range set forth on the cover of this prospectus) and the resulting application of proceeds; - the effectiveness of the Plan, including the satisfaction, payment and/or reinstatement of liabilities subject to compromise of Existing GGP, the consummation of the transactions contemplated by the investment agreements which provide for, among other things, investments by the Plan Sponsors and Texas Teachers of \$4.65 billion in the common stock of New GGP and the exchange of the common stock of Existing GGP for the common stock of New GGP on a one-for-one basis; and - the estimated adjustments required by the acquisition method of accounting as a result of the structure of the Plan Sponsors' investments.
+- the transfer of certain assets and liabilities of Old GGP to THHC and the distribution of THHC common stock to the Old GGP stockholders and GGPLP unitholders, in each case pursuant to the Plan; - the effectiveness of the Plan, including the satisfaction, payment and/or reinstatement of liabilities subject to compromise of Old GGP, the consummation of the transactions contemplated by the investment agreements which provide for, among other things, investments by the Plan Sponsors, Blackstone and Texas Teachers of \$6.3 billion in the common stock of New GGP and the Pershing Square Bridge Notes and the exchange of the common stock of Old GGP for the common stock of New GGP on a one-for-one basis; - the issuance of the \$2.25 billion of common stock offered by this prospectus assuming a price of \$ per share (the midpoint of the range set forth on the cover of this prospectus) and the repurchase, after reduction of the gross proceeds for fees and offering expenses, of \$1.8 billion of common stock held by Pershing Square, Fairholme and Texas Teachers as of the Effective Date and prepayment of the \$350.0 million Pershing Square Bridge Notes; and - the estimated adjustments required by the acquisition method of accounting as a result of the structure of the Plan Sponsors' investments.

 The unaudited pro forma condensed consolidated financial information is presented for illustrative purposes only and is not necessarily indicative of the results of operations or financial position that would have actually been reported had the transactions reflected in the pro forma adjustments occurred on January 1, 2009 or as of June 30, 2010, respectively, nor is it indicative of our future results of operations or financial position.
-In addition, Existing GGP's historical financial statements will not be comparable to New GGP's financial statements following emergence from bankruptcy due to the effects of the consummation of the Plan as well as adjustments for the effects of the application of the acquisition method of accounting.
+In addition, Old GGP's historical financial statements will not be comparable to New GGP's financial statements following emergence from bankruptcy due to the effects of the consummation of the Plan as well as adjustments for the effects of the application of the acquisition method of accounting.